 Probably not.
 Traditional LTCi rates are gender- and age-based.
 They can get expensive, especially for women and older seniors.
 We’re talking an average annual premium of $1,870 for a 55-year-old man and $2,965 for a 55-year-old woman, according to the American Association for Long-Term Care Insurance’s (AALTCI) 2018 National Long-Term Care Insurance Price Index.

 Though Bob or Barb may not be able to get an LTCi policy, they may still be able to qualify for and afford a hybrid annuity/LTCi product or short-term care insurance (STCi).
 Hybrid annuity/LTCi policies tend to have less underwriting than life/LTCi hybrid and traditional LTCi plans.
 And while an STCi policy doesn’t offer individuals coverage for as long as an LTCi plan, it could still protect them from some of the costs of their care.
-The AALTCI reports approximately 4 in 10 LTCi claims last less than one year.
+The AALTCI reports half of LTCi claims last less than one year.

 Keeping Traditional LTCi in Mind